 Have you visited this hotel?
 What were your thoughts?

 Disclaimer: I was a guest of Hotel Valverde during this stay, but hopefully you will see that this has not influenced my thoughts about the property.
-For more information about the hotel, visit its official website.
+For more information about the hotel and for bookings, click here.